 This homemade cranberry sauce is easy to make and perfect for your holiday table!

-This is, hands down, the BEST cranberry sauce recipe ever.
+This is hands down, the BEST cranberry sauce recipe ever.
 I mean it really puts the store-bought stuff with refined sugar to shame.
 I’m so excited to share this recipe with you!
 And did I mention it’s easy to make?
 Yep!
-It’s an “all-in-one-pot” dish.
+It’s an “all-in-one-pot” recipe.
 So grab that pot, and let’s get started.